realestate-com-au/sshephalopod/README.md

       sshephalopod CloudFormation stack is created.
     * `DOMAIN` to the DNS domain that this sshephalopod instance will serve
     * `CONFIG_BUCKET` to the name of an existing S3 bucket where the Lambda code will be uploaded.
-The bucket must be in `us-west-2` at the moment
     * `KEYPAIR_BUCKET` to the name of an existing S3 bucket where the ssh CA keypairs will be persisted, so that subsequent creations of sshephalopod for the same domain will use the same keypair.
-This bucket must also be in `us-west-2`

 #### Build-time dependencies